yanns1/fmtna/README.md

 # fmtna

-CLI ap to format filenames according to a chosen naming convention
+A CLI app to format filenames according to a chosen naming convention.